Russian Revolution 1917

 Fordham University is a recognised university in New York.
 There are some very useful digital resources that are free and open to be accessed on their website.

-• Click on the link Russian Revolution.
+• Go to the link Russian Revolution.

 • Contents at the top of the page is a guideline on how the topic has been divided up.

-Tips: A website’s address (URL) can give you a hint about how reliable it is.
-Look for addresses in the results that include .gov or .edu in the URL.
-These are quality sites from overseas government or educational organisations.
+Tips: Website addresses (URLs) can hint at how reliable the site is.
+Look for URLs that include .gov or .edu.
+These are quality sites from overseas government or education organisations.

 British Library